boo62/boo62.github.io/blog/posts/writing-models-in-sbml.rst

 it is possible to simulate between two timepoints at a time.
 Another alternative, which might work well when we have a lot of observations, is to take even timepoints from a spline.

+RoadRunner allows you to specify absolute and relative tollerances which affect the speed and default to 0.0001.
+Similarly SciPy has atol and rtol which default to 1.49012e-8.
+Somehow, increasing atol and ftol to 1.49012e-4 actually makes the odeint solver slower; setting relative and absolute to 1.49012e-8 has very little impact on the speed of RaodRunner.simulate().